FherStk/AutoCheck/docs/tutorials/developer.md

 A checker is a bridge between a connector and a script, so it uses the connector in order to validate CRUD operations returning the result in a way that a script can handle (always returns a list of errors, so an empty list means no errors).
 All the connectors must inherit from `Core.Checker` class and provide access to its connector and any helper or auxiliary method needed for checking items or actions.

 ### Scripts
 A script is a set of calls to a checker (or checkers) or, to a lesser extent, to a connector (through the checker) in order to perform CRUD operations and validate its results.
 All the connectors must inherit from `Core.Script` (or some variants like `Core.ScriptFiles` or `Core.ScriptDB`) class and provide access to its properties.
-Any script must be extremely readable and as simple as possible.
+Any script must be extremely readable and as simple as possible, so avoid complex opperations or avoidable variable definitions: readability over performance or maintanance.

 Simplified example:
 ```